Meet the Staff of Ubuntu Africa

 Founder and Executive Director of Ubuntu Africa

-Whitney Johnson is an ardent activist and youth leader.
-Inspired by her experiences while studying abroad in Cape Town, South Africa, and volunteering in an orphanage in the nearby township of Khayeltisha, Whitney was drawn to the cause of supporting HIV-positive children.
-She noticed a gap in services and sustained assistance for children living with HIV.
-She wanted to ensure that HIV-postive children received the support they needed to live long and healthy lives.
-She graduated from Colorado College in 2006 with a degree in psychology.
-At the age of 21, Whitney established Ubuntu Africa, a non-profit organization with the mission of providing health and support services to HIV-positive children in South Africa.
+Whitney Johnson, Founder of Ubuntu Africa NFP, is an ardent activist, youth leader and world changer.
+Inspired by her experiences while studying abroad in Cape Town, South Africa and volunteering in an orphanage in the nearby township of Khayelitsha, Whitney was drawn to the cause of supporting HIV+ children.
+She noticed a gap in services and sustained assistance for children and teens living with HIV.
+She wanted to ensure that HIV+ children received the support they needed to live long, healthy and happy lives.
+She graduated from Colorado College in 2006 with a degree in Psychology.
+At the age of 21, Whitney established Ubuntu Africa (UBA), a nonprofit organization with the mission of providing health and support services to HIV+ children in South Africa.

 Nontuthulzelo Patience Ntwana (Ntuthu)